The air fryer side that converted me in 5 minutes flat.

 Notes

-• Storage: Let the broccoli cool completely before storing to prevent it from getting soggy.
-Once cooled, place it in an airtight container and store it in the fridge for up to 3 days.
-For best results when reheating, air fry at 350°F for 2-3 minutes to bring back the crispiness.
+• Storage: Let the broccoli cool completely before storing to prevent sogginess.
+Transfer to an airtight container and refrigerate for up to 3 days.
+Reheat in the air fryer at 350°F for 2-3 minutes to bring back the crispiness.

-• Cut evenly: Keeping florets the same size ensures they cook at the same rate.
+• Cut evenly: Keeping florets around 1 to 1½ inches ensures they cook at the same rate—no burnt tips and raw middles.

-• Dry completely: Any moisture left on the broccoli can lead to steaming instead of crisping.
+• Dry completely: Any moisture left on the broccoli leads to steaming instead of crisping.
+Pat dry or use a salad spinner.

 Nutrition